Wolfy18/brandguard-qr/readme.txt

 **WooCommerce Blockchain Settings**
 1. In your WooCommerce Settings, find the "Blockchain" tab to setup your credentials.
-2. Set your Client ID, Client Secret, Username and Password for the Bakrypt's account.
+2. Set your Token from your Bakrypt's account.
 3. Save Changes!

 *Testnet Credentials (Optional):*
-4. Set your Client ID, Client Secret, Username and Password for the Bakrypt's *testnet* account.
+4. Set your token from your Bakrypt's *testnet* account.
 5. Activate the "testnet" checkbox.
 This will send all requests towards the testnet network.
 6. Save Changes!